slior/Scenaria/docs/3_Features.md

 ## 2. The Scenaria Language (DSL)

-The primary way to interact with Scenaria is by writing code in its custom Domain-Specific Language.
+The primary way to interact with Scenaria is by writing code in its custom domain-specific [language](./Language.md).

 *Identifiers* are alphanumeric names used for components (e.g., `cart_service`), and *text literals* are human-readable labels enclosed in single quotes (e.g., `'Cart Service'`).